sunng87/ring-jetty9-adapter/README.md

 ### HTTP/2

-ALPN is required for HTTP/2 transport, you will need additional dependency to enable ALPN.
+ALPN is required for HTTP/2 transport, For rj9a versions before `0.17`, you will need additional dependency to enable ALPN.
+Add following dependencies according to the jdk version you use.

 * For JDK 11 and above, add `[org.eclipse.jetty/jetty-alpn-java-server ~jetty-version]`
 * For OpenJDK 8u252 and above, add `[org.eclipse.jetty/jetty-alpn-openjdk8-server ~jetty-version]`